There are three main sections in the Consumer Protection from Unfair Trading Regulations. These are as follows:

 - Aggressive doorstep selling Conducting personal visits to the consumer's home ignoring the consumer's request to leave or not to return.

 The regulations give you the same protection against unfair practices and rogue traders whether you're buying from your corner shop or purchasing from a website based in Spain.

-This also means that businesses can advertise and market to all 480 million consumers in the EU, in the same way as to their domestic customers.
+This also means that businesses can advertise and market to all 480 million consumers in the EU, in the same way they do to domestic customers.

-The principle aim is to boost consumer confidence and give business a uniform and transparent EU wide set of rules.
+The principle aim is to boost consumer confidence and give businesses a uniform and transparent EU wide set of rules.